 In the summer of 2018 we conducted an experiment in a greenhouse to test whether the N15 signatures soft tissues and the elytra of JB would be influenced by adult feeding.
 We applied 10% N15 enriched potassium nitrate to the base of 30 plants at a rate of approximately 5.8 grams per plant.
 These plants were then used for our N15 enriched feeding treatments.
 We also applied non N15 enriched potassium nitrate to the base of 30 plants at a rate of approximately 5.8 grams per plant.
 These plants were then used for the unenriched feeding treatments.
 We collected 70 JB adults using emergence cages, placing 30 on enriched plants, 30 on unenriched plants, and immediately freezing 10 beetles upon collection.
 Beetles received either 0,2,5,or 10 days of feeding on either enriched or unenriched plants with the plants bagged in insect netting so that the beetles could not move to feed on other treatments.

 After their feeding treatments were completed, JB were picked from the grape plants and frozen after completing their respective feeding treatments.
 Later, JB were removed from the freezer.
 Using clean dissecting scissors, the elytra of beetles were cut off leaving about 1/4th of the elytra still attached to the beetle.
 We then rinsed off the removed pieces of elytra with distilled water.
 The beetle was then dissected and after the gut was removed, all of the remaining soft tissue found in the abdomen and thorax were extracted.
 Elytra and soft tissue were separately prepared and sent to the UC Davis stable isotope facility for N15 isotopic analysis.
-We are currently working on interpreting our results from this experiment, which will provide information for how we can analyze N15 signatures from field collected JB.
+We intended to utilize results from this experiment to better interpret N15 signatures from field collected JB.

 Effect of landscape